trigger-segfault/TriggersNotepad/TriggersNotepad/Readme.txt

 Find:
 * Opens the find bar at the bottom of the window.
-* Press Enter to find next result while editing the find text.
+* Press Enter to find the next result while editing the find text.
 * The Real-Time find feature in options will automatically goto the next valid result while typing.
 Replace:
 * Opens the replace bar at the bottom of the window.
 * Press Enter while editing the replace text to either navigate to a result or replace the current find result.
+Goto Line:
+* Opens the goto bar at the top of the window.
+* Press enter to goto the current line.

 Format
 --------------------------------